Welcome to the newest version of Lucidpress.

 To see the details pane, click the “i” icon on the top-right.
 The details pane will provide quick information about when the document was created, who the owner is, the size, and which folder it’s located in.

-- Click Team at the top right of your screen
+- Click "Team" on the left of your screen.

 Everything is consolidated to the left panel.
 You’ll find your team and account settings in the left panel instead of the top.

 When printing from Lucidpress, your shopping cart is also in the left panel.

 Everything about Lucidpress 2.0 is focused on templates—the foundation of managing your brand.

 Simply click “Templates” in the left panel, then double-click on a template you want to use.